alinaaugust/ssl-project-monodepth-estimation/README.md

 The primary goal of the project is to replicate the results of the method described in the paper by Godard et al. (2019).
 The approach involves the use of three interconnected models, each with specific architectural features and purposes.

+## Training

+To start training with default parameters, run the following command:

+   python train.py

+This will initialize the training process using the predefined configuration.
+Make sure all necessary files and dependencies are properly set up before running the script.

 The general workflow of the system is illustrated below:

 ### Encoder